MichaelKramerGuitar/StyledBiography/README.md

   * all images belong to Michael Kramer unless otherwise noted
   * all input is mock/prototyping as Javascript was not allowed for this assignment

+# How this work is above and beyond the given requirements
+* multiple css concepts were researched and applied
+  * flex
+  * grid
+    * These concepts were used sparingly (for example in the nav media queries) but informed this work greatly
+* A lot of effort was put into a responsive and interactive experience that is not overbearing
+  * Much of this came to fruition with mouse hovering
+    * Since the content is text heavy I wanted to give a more engaging experience with the text
+    * Having the text change color (headings) and font as you mouse over and read it
+* I became interested in primitive animations as "eye grabbers"
+  * In the ```speech.html page``` I grabbed the heading and the corresponding link in the Quick Links and rotate them upon loading the page
+    * This indicates to the user the most important text on the page
+  * The same technique is used in ```blog.html``` and ```foundational-melodies.html```
+* Research was put into look and feel of other blogs I admire such as [Tim Ferris' Blog](https://tim.blog/)
+  * Additionally, I was influenced by [my own site](https://michaelkramerguitar.com/) and my day job, [The U.S. Army Band](https://www.usarmyband.com/) website
+    * I made layout decisions based on those three sources primarily
+    * photos and video placement was most heavily influenced by The U.S. Army Band site.
+    * Text was mostly influenced by Ferris' Blog.
+* I additionally researched [color pallets](https://colorhunt.co/) and after much playing decided to leave the feel very minimal
+  * I found this most effective
+  * One exception is index.html
+    * Notably, this point applies to css [background textures](https://css-tricks.com/a-few-background-patterns-sites/) as well.

 # Project Concept
 * Give an overall impression of who I am and where I'm at professionally and as a student wrapping up his masters in software development
 * Share information about my career as a musician in the army